RockRobotic/rock-doc/docs/quickstart/first-setup.md

 The base station should be configured to log Raw data in RINEX 3.03+ format for the entire duration of the R1a data acquisition.

-## Calibrate the R1a

-See the [complete steps](../../Calibration/Calibration) for taking off, calibrating, flying your mission, and landing.

 ## Collect Data

 When you are ready to start collecting data click the 'Start' button within the web interface.